devlaming/mgreml/README.md

 [...]
 ```

-`mgreml` follows the greedy algorithm developed by Boppana and Halldórsson (1992); [doi:10.1007/BF01994876](https://link.springer.com/article/10.1007/BF01994876).
+Here, `mgreml` follows the greedy algorithm developed by Boppana and Halldórsson (1992); [doi:10.1007/BF01994876](https://link.springer.com/article/10.1007/BF01994876).
 Importantly, `mgreml` does this pruning at such a stage and in such a manner that sample size is maximised.
 E.g. for a pair of individuals with a relatedness in excess of the threshold, we try to keep the observation with the lowest missingness in terms of phenotypes and covariates.

 ### Missing data and unbalancedness

 In general, `mgreml` simply tries to preserve sample size at each turn.
 E.g. if an individual has missing values only for a subset of the phenotypes, `mgreml` keeps that individual in the data, by introducing phenotype-by-individual-specific dummies (i.e. dummies that control for individual *i* having a missing value for trait *t*).
 Even when a covariate is missing, sometimes parts of that observation can still be salvaged (i.e. if the missing covariate does not affect all phenotypes according to `--covar-model`).

 Introducing dummies to control for gaps in the data can become computationally highly demanding.
 Controlling for fixed-effect covariates has a computational complexity of the order *NT*<sup> 2</sup> provided the number of unique covariates is of the order 1.
-However, if e.g. missingness in each trait is a proportion of sample size, then the total number of unique covariates needed to control for this missingness becomes of the order *NT*, and thereby the computational complexity of controlling for this missingness of the order *N*<sup> 2</sup>*T*<sup> 3</sup>, which is prohibitively complex for large *N* and *T*.
+However, if the missingness in each trait is on average proportional to sample size (*N*), then the total number of unique covariates needed to control for this missingness becomes of the order *NT*, and thereby the computational complexity of controlling for this missingness of the order *N*<sup> 3</sup>*T*<sup> 2</sup>, which is prohibitively complex for large *N* and *T*.

 Therefore, `mgreml` has a `--drop-missings` option, whereby all individuals are dropped that have at least one missing phenotype and/or at least one missing covariate that is relevant (either because `--covar-model` has not been used, or because the file following `--covar-model` indicates the covariate with a missing value for a given individual affects at least one trait).

+### Advanced options

 Note that `mgreml` has a few advanced options regarding the estimation algorithm.
 First, `--newton` forces `mgreml` to use a Newton algorithm for solving the optimisation problem instead of BFGS.
-Although in theory this approach requires fewer iterations that BFGS, we strongly recommend sticking to BFGS: BFGS iterations are faster and BFGS is numerically much more stable, especially for large *T*.
+Although in theory this approach requires fewer iterations that BFGS, we strongly recommend sticking to BFGS: especially for large *T*, BFGS iterations are much faster and numerically more stable.

 In addition, `mgreml` considers the estimates to have converged if the root mean squared sum of the gradient vector (taking scale of traits and sample size into account) is below 10<sup>&minus;5</sup>.
 For conceptual ease, we refer to this criterion as length of the gradient.
 The option `--grad-tol` can be used to specify a different treshold.

 :warning: We do **NOT** recommend deviating from 10<sup>&minus;5</sup> by more than one order of magnitude.
 E.g. you could use `--grad-tol 5E-5` or `--grad-tol 1e-6`.
 However, we de **NOT** recommend e.g. `--grad-tol 1E-9`, as such a threshold requires a degree of convergence that is often beyond numerical precision, nor do we recommend e.g. `--grad-tol 0.01`, as this is too lenient; the optimisation procedure simply has not converged when the latter convergence criterion is met.

-Input files following the options `--pheno`, `--covar`, `--covar-model`, `--genetic-model`, `--environment-model`, `--restricted-genetic-model`, `--restricted-environment-model` can be comma, tab, or space-separated.
-Just make sure to be consistent within each file.
-Also, (1) when your labels (e.g. phenotype labels or FID and IIDs) contain spaces, make sure the file is not space-separated and (2) when those labels contain commas, make sure the file is not comma-separated.

-Finally, that the options `--pheno`, `--covar`, `--covar-model`, `--genetic-model`, `--environment-model`, `--restricted-genetic-model`, `--restricted-environment-model` have modifiers `nolabelpheno`, `nolabelcovar`, and `nolabelfactor` to indicate when headers (e.g. phenotype labels) are absent.
-E.g. the following options are possible in `mgreml`: `--pheno myphen.txt nolabelpheno` and `--covar-model mycovmodel.txt nolabelpheno nolabelcovar`).
-However, as `mgreml` is a multivariate method, we strongly recommend always providing headers to `mgreml`, so everything is labelled in terms of input as well as output.

 ## Overview of commands